etingof/pyasn1/README.md

 00000: 30 07 02 01 7B 80 02 01 41
 ```

-Conversely, you can turn serialized ASN.1 content, as received from
+Conversely, you can turn serialised ASN.1 content, as received from
 network or read from a file, into a Python object which you can
 introspect, modify, encode and send back.